12 steps to take before building a basement in Israel

 - Structural support and connection: Due to the fact that basements are built while there is already an existing structure above them, special care should be taken with structural support, and precautions must be taken in order not to cause any structural damage to the existing foundations in the process of the excavation.
 One also has to take into consideration the kind of the existing house structure, in order to connect the new structure of the basement to the existing structure, in the appropriate structural way.

-- Ventilation: It is recommended that the basement will be naturally ventilated in order to avoid condensation and mould or dampness.
-In order to achieve natural ventilation (e.g. windows), it is recommended to design the basement in such a way that it’s ceiling will be a level higher than the level of the ground outside.
+- Ventilation: It is recommended that the basement will be naturally ventilated in order to avoid condensation and mold or dampness.
+In order to achieve natural ventilation (e.g. windows), it is recommended to design the basement in such a way that its ceiling will be a level higher than the level of the ground outside.
 This may be achieved by lowering the existing ground level.

 - Insulation: Special care should be taken for waterproofing and insulation, because the external part of the walls is underground, and increases the risk of water penetrating the property.

-- Floor: The design must also ensure that the floor slab of the basement will be done with damproof membrane.
+- Floor: The design must also ensure that the floor slab of the basement will be done with dampproof membrane.

 - Radon testing: Check for Radon gas, which is a naturally occurring radioactive gas common in some parts of Israel, and must be taken into consideration when building a basement.
 A simple test will measure the level of radon.
 If radon gas exists, it can be collected by buried drain lines and vented to the outside, much like excess water.

-It is important to note that in some homes in Israel, there may be already be an open space which was excavated in advance underneath the structure during the time that it was originally built, with a future view to have an option to extend the house, and use that space as a basement.
+It is important to note that in some homes in Israel, there may already be an open space which was excavated in advance underneath the structure during the time that it was originally built, with a future view to have an option to extend the house and use that space as a basement in Israel.
 However, for legal reasons, the access to that open space underneath the house was blocked by brick walls or similar partitions.
 In order to find out whether or not a pre-prepared space exists underneath the house, the original plans of the property should be checked.
-Alternatively, one can try and demolish some of the partition in order to examine beyond.
-However it must be emphasized that no demolition should be undertaken without the consultation and supervision of a structural engineer, as some of those partitions could be structural load bearing walls.
+Alternatively, one could break down some of the partitions in order to examine beyond.
+However, it must be emphasized that no demolition should be undertaken without the consultation and supervision of a structural engineer, as some of those partitions could be structural load-bearing walls.

-Each of these steps, considerations and decisions are extremely important and no stage should be disregarded.
-Due to the complexities and potential issues that can arise in building a basement in an existing home in Israel, it is highly recommended to hire a professional and experienced project manager from the outset who will supervise the planning and construction and oversee the various stages of development of your new basement.
+Each of these steps, considerations, and decisions is extremely important and no stage should be skipped.
+Due to the complexities and potential issues that can arise in building a basement in an existing home, it is highly recommended to hire a professional and experienced project manager from the outset who will supervise the planning and construction and oversee the various stages of development of your new basement in Israel.

 The contents of this article are designed to provide the reader with general information and not to serve as legal or other professional advice for a particular transaction.
 Readers are advised to obtain advice from qualified professionals prior to entering into any transaction.

 The writer is a qualified architect, specializing in engineering surveys and property inspections for building defects and faults.
-With more than 20 years of experience in Israel, he is nationally recognized in his field, and appointed by the Israeli Courts, as a leading expert in the area of construction problems.
-Avi has offices in Tel Aviv and Modiin and can be reached at 052-8501535 or by email at email@example.com.
+With more than 30 years of experience in Israel, he is nationally recognized in his field, and appointed by the Israeli Courts, as a leading expert in the area of construction problems.
+Avi has offices in Tel Aviv and Modiin and can be reached at 052-8501535 or by email [email protected].